kevgo/text-runner/CONTRIBUTING.md

 # TextRunner Developer Documentation

-Thanks for contributing to Text-Runner!
+First and foremost, thank you!
-All contributions, no matter how big or small, are welcome!
+We appreciate every contribution no matter how big or small.
+Your time is valuable,
+and your support means a lot to us.

 ## Installation for development